 • Failed to refer you or your baby to specialist care

 Once you know you are eligible, you can submit a neonatal death claim to us.
-We can offer you a free, no-obligation consultation, where we will have a conversation about the following:
+We can offer you a free, no-obligation consultation, where we will support you through the process:

-At Medical Solicitors, we understand that grieving such a loss is an indescribably emotional and vulnerable time; our experts are compassionate and will help you make sense of the process, leading you every step of the way.
+At Medical Solicitors, we understand that losing a baby is an incredibly emotional and vulnerable time.
+Our compassionate experts will guide you through the process, supporting you every step of the way.

-If you think you have been affected by neonatal death negligence, please don’t hesitate to get in touch with our professional team today.
-We can talk you through the claims process and help you get your neonatal death claim started.
+If you think you have been affected by neonatal death negligence, please don’t hesitate to get in touch with our team today.
+We can explain the claims process and help you get your neonatal death claim started.
 Most of our claims are conducted under conditional fee agreements, so you have nothing to lose by reaching out to us and don’t have to worry about how you will fund a claim.

 Why Choose Us?